nikmaly/train-controller/copilot_prompt.md

   - Add documentation in the form of JSDoc
   - Do not include inline comment for self-evident functionality
   - Prefer to use a basic digital pin.
 Use analog and PWM only when necessary.
+  - Update the ##Files section in this file as needed